PUBLICATIONS IN CANCER STEM CELL ENGINEERING

 We describe the formation of tissue engineered innervated sheets, where intestinal smooth muscle and enteric neural stem cells are brought into close association in extracellular matrix (ECM) based microenvironments.
 Our studies demonstrated that neuronal subtype was modulated by varying ECM composition.
 This observation could be utilized to derive enriched populations of specific enteric neurons in vitro prior to transplantation.

-SELECT PUBLICATIONS IN TISSUE ENGINEERING AND REGENERATIVE MEDICINE
+PUBLICATIONS IN TISSUE ENGINEERING AND REGENERATIVE MEDICINE

 PERIANAL IMPLANTATION OF BIOENGINEERED HUMAN INTERNAL ANAL SPHINCTER CONSTRUCTS INTRINSICALLY INNERVATED WITH HUMAN NEURAL PROGENITOR CELLS